Realisation functors in tilting theory: Introduction

 It is often easier to know about the existence of a derived equivalence rather than a concrete expression (or \textit{shape}, for short) for such a functor.
 Realisation functors satisfy certain \textit{naturality} properties (see Theorem \ref{lift implies diagram}, recalling \cite[Lemma A7.1]{B}) that contribute to the problem of comparing different equivalence functors and establishing a \textit{standard form}.
 Although this problem was solved in algebraic geometry (every equivalence between derived categories of coherent sheaves between two smooth projective varieties is a Fourier-Mukai transform - see \cite{Or}), in representation theory it is wide open.
-For algebras which are projective over a commutative ring, Rickard showed that for every equivalence between derived module categories, there is one of \textit{standard type}, i.e., one that is the derived tensor product with a complex of bimodules (\cite{Rick2}).
+For algebras which are projective over a commutative ring, Rickard showed that for every equivalence between derived module categories, there is one of \textit{standard type}, i.e. one that is the derived tensor product with a complex of bimodules (\cite{Rick2}).
 It remains a question whether every derived equivalence is of standard type, as conjectured by Rickard.
 There are indications that this should hold.
-Recently, it was shown to hold for derived equivalences between a class of finite dimensional algebras which includes piecewise hereditary algebras (\cite{XWC}).
+Recently, it was shown in \cite{XWC} and \cite{XWCYY} that derived equivalences between certain finite dimensional algebras (including piecewise hereditary algebras and some Frobenius algebras of radical square zero) are indeed of standard type.
 In this paper, we prove that all these derived equivalences are, in essence, realisation functors associated to tilting or cotilting objects.
 Although realisation functors are not unique, we provide new criteria for an equivalence to be of standard type and we show that some realisation functors are of standard type.

 \textbf{Theorem B} (\ref{standard f-lifts}) \textit{ Let $A$ and $B$ be $\mathbb{K}$-algebras which are projective over a commutative ring $\mathbb{K}$.
 Let $T$ be a compact tilting object in $\mathsf{D}(A)$ such that $\End_{\mathsf{D}(A)}(T)\cong B$.
 Then the functor $\mathsf{real}_T$ is an equivalence of standard type.
 Moreover, a triangle equivalence $\phi\colon \mathsf{D}^b(B)\lxr \mathsf{D}^b(A)$ is of standard type if and only if $\phi$ admits an f-lifting $\Phi\colon \mathsf{DF}^b(B)\lxr \mathsf{DF}^b(A)$ to the filtered bounded derived categories.}